-The calculations have been performed with the stand-alone ATHLET-CD 3.4 /LOV 21b/.
+The calculations have been performed using stand-alone simulations with the AIDA module of ATHLET-CD 3.5 (AC2 2025).
 Similar to the experiment a fully hemispherical lower plenum has been modelled with a radius of 0.4966 m and a wall thickness of 0.025 mm.
 To modelling the two-dimensional heat conduction in the wall it has been divided into 60 axial nodes (along the wall) which have been split with 10 radial layers.
-Regarding of previous calculations, the carbon steel model of AIDA with built in tables has been chosen among the three available wall materials to modelling the wall properties.
+Regarding of previous calculations, the carbon steel model of AIDA with built in tables has been chosen among the three available wall materials to modelling the temperature dependent wall properties.

 The stand-alone calculation of AIDA requires to define the corium properties in the input dataset.
 The corium pool has been modelled homogeneous similar to the experiment.

 The material properties have been defined according to the experimental data (see Tab.
 5.6).
 Not all of the material properties of the simulant are exactly described in the experiment documentation or have been measured during the experiment.
 In these cases, an average value considering the experience from previous calculations has been defined.
 The most important material properties defined in the AIDA module part of the input data set are summarized in Tab.
 5.7.
 Preliminary sensitivity studies showed that the definition of the transition temperature has a significant influence on melt temperature and crust formation.
-Because of the complexity of the crust formation phenomena the exact definition of the transition temperature is difficult.
-As no more detailed values are available it is recommended to choose the average value of solidus and liquidus temperature.
-In the present calculations, a value about 20 K smaller than the average has been chosen to improve simulation results.
+For the present calculation, the default option (mean value of the solidus and liquidus temperatures) was chosen.